wukevin/tcr-bert/README.md

 ```

 In the above, the `-p` option controls the pretrained model being used as a starting point, `--data` denotes the data file being used, `-s` indicates that finetuning for TRBs (controls how input files are read), and `-o` indicates the output folder for the resulting model and logs.
 The data file indicated above contains a sample input of sequences from the PIRD and VDJdb databases that bind and do not bind the pp65 antigen.
 (Note: this resulting model and approach isn't used in our manuscript, and is simply provided here for completeness.)

 ## Example Jupyter notebooks

 We provide several Jupyter notebooks that demonstrate more interactive, in-depth analysis using TCR-BERT.
 These notebooks also serve to replicate some of the results we present in our manuscript.
 Under the `jupyter` directory, please find:

+* `antigen_cv.ipynb` containing code and results for running antigen cross validation analyses.
+* `lcmv_test_set_comparison.ipynb` containing classifier performance on the held out LCMV test set.
+* `transformers_lcmv_clustering.ipynb` containing clustering performance on the held out LCMV test set (for TCRDist3 reference, see the corresponding notebook under the `external_eval` folder.).
 * `transformers_glanville_classifier_and_clustering.ipynb` containing classification analysis and clustering analysis using the Glanville dataset
 * `transformers_finetuned_tcr_engineering_mlm_gen.ipynb` containing code used for generating, analyzing, and visualizing novel TCR sequences binding to murine GP33.

 To run these, you must first install jupyter notebook support under the `tcrbert` conda environment (these packages are not included by default to save space).
 You can do this by running `conda activate tcrbert && conda install -c conda-forge notebook`.

 ## Selected References